77063code/aaliya-gallery/README.md

 	4. There is upload file as part of this version, but hasnt been tested
 	5. Register button added to the home page

+WHAT FIELDS ARE NEEDED FOR THE IMAGE COLLECTION
+1. Image name(internal)
+2. Image name(displayed)
+2. Year painted
+3. Artist Loginid
+4. Sale Price
+5. Type of painting - i.e. canvas
+6. Painting Length
+7. Painting width
+8. Orientation
+7. Formatted image
+8. Unformatted image
+9. Grade when paiting was done
+10. Already Sold - Y/N

+WHAT FIELDS ARE NEEDED FOR ARTIST COLLECTION
+5. Parents Permission
+7. Number of paintings uploaded
+9. Index of the last file uploaded
+10. AWS BucketName

+TO DO
+6. Cleanup all unnecessary console.logs
+7. Stats alignment is a bit messed up
+10. the loginids need to be of correct format to align with bucket names.
+It's not the bucket name, but the object name Just limit it to alpha-numeric less than 64 characters
+11. The email and the key should not be hard-coded
+12. Put a banner on all the form pges including the header which deosnt move
+1. at createddatetime filed to both colections
+2. Figure out how not to reload images
+6. When the page refershes with a user, check if the auth-token matches what's in the system, if not then check them out.
+Probably have to do the same thing when doing likes
+7. On login in page, reset the messages when trying to login again from earlier emaill resent message
+9. The painting information should also have the canvas size
+10. On every screen the button needs to be disabled when they cannot be pressed again
+2. Correct any cookie conflict, on the home page check for a valid cookie, expire cookies after 24 hours, change user end point

+UPLOAD BRANCH
+1 Create a form so artists can upload their images to S3 2 The artist sub-folder is created when they register 3 They should be able to upload upto 5 images, no more than 200kb each 4 They should also be able to delete any image they want STEPS
+1. Also need to add a new field to image collection s3location-uploaded.
+This will be the location of the unformatted file that is uploaded
+1. First rerun the admin/images.js to make sure the most recent data is uploaded

+STORE-IMAGE
+1. Fix bug on message.js where the cursor on the website is not staying on the email field when invalid email.
+Same problem is happening on other forms, but only when the code is loaded to the website and not in local testing
+1 Create a form so artists can upload their images to S3 2 The artist sub-folder is created when they register 3 They should be able to upload upto 5 images, no more than 200kb each 4 They should also be able to delete any image they want